Skip to content ↓

 On very rare occasions Social Care, whilst undertaking an investigation under section 47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

-The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Mrs Paula Shaw.
-The Policy can be found on the school website on the Policies page.
+The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a child protection policy in line with this for the safety of all.
+If you want to know more about our procedures, please speak to the Headteacher, Paula Shaw.
+The policy can be found on the school website on the policies and procedures page.

 Useful websites and details if you have any social media or internet concerns: